agaldran/website/content/post/17_daco_prac_lec_2.md

 1. **Motivation and Goals.
 Machine Learning for Supervised Classification and Regression**
     1. Difference between Classification and Regression
     2. Difference between Generative and Discriminative models
+    3. Aside: Working from Spyder
-    3. Quick overview of scikit-learn
+    4. Quick overview of scikit-learn

 2. **Bayesian Classification: a bit of theory**